aldosepvenco/TourismApp/README.md

-# TourismApp 🌍
+# 🌍 TourismApp

-TourismApp is an Android application that showcases tourism destinations with an offline-first approach and clean Android architecture.
+TourismApp is an Android application that showcases tourism destinations with an **offline-first approach** and **clean Android architecture**.

-This project was developed as a portfolio project to demonstrate modern Android development practices.
+This project was developed as a **portfolio project** to demonstrate modern Android development best practices.

 ---

 ## ✨ Features
-- Tourism destination list by category
+- Tourism destinations categorized by type
-- Detail destination screen
+- Detail screen for each destination
-- Offline-first local database (Room)
+- Offline-first local database using Room
 - Weather information using online API
-- Modern UI with Jetpack Compose
+- Modern UI built with Jetpack Compose

 ---